Buffalo Bills vs. New York Jets NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Jets stats and trends

-- When New York scores more than 17.4 points, it is 6-3 against the spread and 4-5 overall.
+- New York is 6-3 against the spread and 4-5 overall in games when it puts up more than 17.4 points.

 Home and road insights

-- New York has two wins against the spread, and is 1-6 overall, in away games.
+- In away games, New York has two wins against the spread and is 1-6 overall.

-- This season, in four of seven away games New York has gone over the total.
+- New York has hit the over in four of seven road games this year.

 Powered by Data Skrive.